Broadway legend Chita Rivera, star of West Side Story and Chicago, dies aged 91

 Broadway legend and two-time Tony winner Chita Rivera, best known for originating the role of Anita in the 1957 stage production of West Side Story, has died.
 She was 91.

-Rivera’s death came after a brief illness, her publicist announced on Tuesday morning (30 March).
+Rivera passed away following a brief illness, her publicist announced on Tuesday (30 March) morning.

-The triple threat was also known for her starring role as Velma Kelly in the first Broadway production of Chicago in 1975.
-She later appeared in the 2002 movie adaptation of the musical, led by Catherine Zeta-Jones and Renée Zellweger.
+The triple threat (singer, dancer, actor) was also known for her starring role as Velma Kelly in the first Broadway production of Chicago in 1975.
+She later appeared as Nickie in the 2002 movie adaptation of the musical, led by Catherine Zeta-Jones and Renée Zellweger.

+“A life well lived.
+An Icon.
+A friend.
+Well done Chita Rivera,” Oscar-nominated actor Colman Domingo wrote on X, following the news of Rivera’s death.

+“This extraordinary woman, the incomparable.
+Chita Rivera was one of the greatest spirits and colleagues I’ve ever known,” Seinfeld star Jason Alexander wrote.
+“She set the bar in every way.
+I will cherish her always.
+Dance in heaven, my friend.”

 Join our commenting forum